Nosferatu (2023 film): Production

-The film entered production after being successfully funded on Kickstarter on 3 December 2014.
-On 13 April 2016, it was reported that Doug Jones had been cast as Count Orlok in the film and that filming had begun.
-About 50-60 percent of the movie used green screen to insert colorized backgrounds from the original film behind the actors, a technique Fisher had previously used for his remake The Cabinet of Dr. Caligari (2005).
+Nosferatu: A Symphony of Horror entered production after being successfully funded on Kickstarter on December 3, 2014.
+On April 13, 2016, it was reported that Doug Jones had been cast as Count Orlok in the film and that filming had begun.
+About 50-60 percent of the movie used green screen to insert colorized backgrounds from the original film behind the actors, a technique that director David Lee Fisher had previously used for his remake The Cabinet of Dr. Caligari (2005).

-In an interview with Dread Central, Doug Jones stated: "I don't think Orlok realizes how much he's faded.
+In an interview with Dread Central, Jones stated: "I don't think Orlok realizes how much he's faded.
 In his mind, he's still the dashing count he once was, and that dichotomy fascinated me".
 His makeup was restricted to his face and hands, and took four hours to apply.
 Regarding his portrayal, Jones said: "The farther you get from human, the harder it is to play, ...
 Orlok's humanity is still there, buried under layers of torment and hunger.
 That's where the real performance comes from—his desires, regrets, and fears".
-Director David Lee Fisher explained that this interpretation of Orlok was deliberately distanced from Klaus Kinski's portrayal and approached Max Schreck's original performance more closely, being "an elemental force of nature ... definitely destructive, but not necessarily evil".
+Fisher explained that this interpretation of Orlok was deliberately distanced from Klaus Kinski's portrayal and approached Max Schreck's original performance more closely, being "an elemental force of nature ... definitely destructive, but not necessarily evil".